 The results - national trends in tree and grass

 Through the work of Cibo Labs and advice of the expert panel, the Framework now has a national measure of vegetation change spanning 30 years across every rural property (greater than 10ha) and all 56 NRM regions for the beef industry – the first time this has been done in Australia.
-All 56 regions can be viewed on the Framework website and interactive time series maps are under development.
+All regions can be viewed through tree and grass cover dashboard.

 The results of the remote sensing analysis shows the complexity of change in space and time across Australia’s vast landscape.
 Changes need to be understood in the context of factors like drought, fire, ecosystems and the variety of human activities.
 Vegetation changes mean very different things in different areas.
 While there is a need to report at a national level for the Framework, readers should note that the story of change is so complex that summarising it into one number cannot capture the full meaning of that change and carries risk in losing the important regional context.